-Proposed Maximum Title of Each Class of Aggregate Amount of Securities to be Registered Offering Price(1) Registration Fee(1) Common Stock, par value \$0.00001 per share \$34,500,000 \$3,999
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$0.00001 per share \$37,950,000 \$4,399

 (1) Estimated solely for the purpose of computing the amount of registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, based on an estimate of the proposed maximum aggregate offering price.
 Includes the offering price of additional shares of common stock that the underwriters have the option to purchase to cover over-allotments, if any.
+(2) Of this amount, \$3,999 was previously paid in connection with the initial filing of this Registration Statement on August 21, 2017.
+The remaining \$400 is being paid herewith.